PLanet: Formalizing and Analyzing Assignment Procedures in the Design of Experiments: Implementation

-A key insight is that counterbalance is the most important operator because it is the main component of experimental designs that enforce an even distribution of conditions. \dsl{} defines counterbalancing as the logical conjunction of two constraints: (i) each possible condition of the counterbalanced experimental variable appears in each row of the matrix, and (ii) each possible condition appears the same number of times in each column.
-Counterbalancing is applied uniformly across different designs such as Latin squares and fully counterbalanced designs.
+A key insight is that \texttt{counterbalance} is an essential operator in human-subjects experiments. \dsl{} formalizes counterbalancing as a logical constraint that each possible condition appears the same number of times in each column of the design matrix.
+Counterbalancing can be used to specify both fully counterbalanced and Latin square designs.

-The \cross and \nest operators direct the application of counterbalancing on specific elements of a matrix.
-For instance, \cross ensures the above constraints apply to the entire matrix. \nest ensures the above constraints apply to elements within a precomputed range of indices.
-As an optimization, \dsl{} predefines the size of the matrix based on the parameter passed to the \texttt{limit\_plans} function.
-The \texttt{starts\_with} operator introduces constraints that the values in the first column of the matrix are set to the function's parameter.
+Then, the \cross and \nest operators direct the application of constraints like counterbalancing to specific elements or submatrices.
+For instance, \cross ensures the constraints from two designs apply element-wise in the resulting matrix. \nest ensures constraints apply to predefined submatrices. \texttt{order} introduces row-wise constraints specifying the order in which conditions can appear.

-\paragraph{Solving Constraints.} The second challenge is efficiently solving the system of constraints.
-Counterbalanced designs pose a combinatorial problem.
-More constrained designs, such as Latin squares, reduce the search space by applying systematic rules to the counts of conditions across rows and columns.

-For designs that limit the number of plans, the SMT solver prunes the search space and generates a single viable model without enumerating all possibilities.
-It also ensures consistent representation of logical formulas for design choices, such as counterbalancing. \dsl{} uses Z3~\cite{z3de2008} as its SMT solver.
-When the \texttt{assign} function is called, \dsl{} verifies whether the constraints are satisfiable.
-If they are, Z3 generates a model that assigns conditions to trials (elements) in a design matrix.

-SMT solvers are most effective for highly constrained designs, where the number of viable plans is a small fraction of the total possible plans.
-Such designs are common in HCI due to limited participant availability.
-However, SMT solvers may struggle with less-constrained designs or those involving a large number of plans.
-These computational limitations reflect practical constraints, as the number of plans corresponds to the minimum number of participants required.
-Further discussion of these limitations is provided in \autoref{sec:limitations}.